JH-Stephenson/Miles-to-Studs/README.md

 1) Realistic Scale, if it was taken into account this would result in 0.5 Miles being almost 3000 Studs.
 3) Roblox Scale, scaled down 4x for game-conveinence.

+This system will also continuously repeat itself for conveience when converting.

 Enjoy,
 James